Hillenbrand (NYSE:HI) Issues Q3 2022 Earnings Guidance

-Hillenbrand (NYSE:HI – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
+Hillenbrand (NYSE:HI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.83-$0.90 for the period, compared to the consensus EPS estimate of $0.97.
 The company issued revenue guidance of -.Hillenbrand also updated its FY 2022 guidance to $3.80-$4.00 EPS.

-Several equities research analysts recently commented on HI shares.
+Hillenbrand (NYSE:HI – Get Rating) last released its quarterly earnings data on Monday, May 9th.
+The company reported $1.01 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.02.
+The company had revenue of $742.00 million for the quarter, compared to analysts’ expectations of $728.05 million.
+Hillenbrand had a net margin of 6.80% and a return on equity of 22.51%.
+The firm’s revenue for the quarter was up 2.7% on a year-over-year basis.
+During the same quarter last year, the company earned $0.98 earnings per share.
+On average, research analysts anticipate that Hillenbrand will post 3.9 earnings per share for the current year.

+HI has been the topic of several research analyst reports.
+Zacks Investment Research raised Hillenbrand from a hold rating to a buy rating and set a $46.00 price target on the stock in a research report on Friday, May 13th.
 DA Davidson reiterated a buy rating on shares of Hillenbrand in a research report on Wednesday, May 11th.
-StockNews.com raised shares of Hillenbrand from a buy rating to a strong-buy rating in a research report on Thursday, May 12th.
-Finally, Zacks Investment Research upgraded Hillenbrand from a hold rating to a buy rating and set a $46.00 target price on the stock in a research note on Friday, May 13th.
-Three research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of Buy and an average price target of $56.00.
+Finally, StockNews.com raised shares of Hillenbrand from a buy rating to a strong-buy rating in a research report on Thursday, May 12th.
+Three equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $56.00.

+Several hedge funds have recently modified their holdings of the company.
+Neuberger Berman Group LLC lifted its stake in shares of Hillenbrand by 6.7% in the first quarter.
+Neuberger Berman Group LLC now owns 19,356 shares of the company’s stock valued at $855,000 after purchasing an additional 1,216 shares during the period.
+Jane Street Group LLC acquired a new stake in shares of Hillenbrand in the first quarter worth approximately $979,000.
+KB Financial Partners LLC grew its holdings in Hillenbrand by 18.1% in the first quarter.
+KB Financial Partners LLC now owns 10,932 shares of the company’s stock valued at $483,000 after purchasing an additional 1,676 shares during the period.
+SkyView Investment Advisors LLC raised its stake in Hillenbrand by 207.4% during the first quarter.
+SkyView Investment Advisors LLC now owns 11,665 shares of the company’s stock worth $515,000 after purchasing an additional 7,870 shares during the period.
+Finally, Donoghue Forlines LLC boosted its holdings in shares of Hillenbrand by 24.1% in the 1st quarter.
+Donoghue Forlines LLC now owns 14,031 shares of the company’s stock valued at $620,000 after purchasing an additional 2,723 shares during the last quarter.
+85.91% of the stock is owned by institutional investors and hedge funds.

 Hillenbrand Company Profile (Get Rating)